paulikeloa/AWSWordPressWorkshop/README.md

 ![EC2](img/ssh-pem-permissions.png)

-11. Now that you are logged into the instance, you can view the wordpress credentials.
+11. Now that you are logged into the instance, you can view the WordPress credentials.
 These credentials are found in the file `bitnami_credentials`

 ![Bitnami Console](img/BitnamiConsole.png)

-12. Log into the Wordpress Console for the website using the IP address of the AWS instance.
+12. Log into the WordPress Console for the website using the IP address of the AWS instance.
 For example, http://ipaddress/wp-login.php where **ipaddress** is the public IP address of the server which can be found in the details of the instance.

 ![WordPress Login](img/WordpressLogin.png)

 ![WordPress Console](img/WordpressAdminPortal.png)

-13. Once logged into the Wordpress console, you will need to install a WordPress plugin that will be used to import the data and files from the source website.
+13. Once logged into the WordPress console, you will need to install a WordPress plugin that will be used to import the data and files from the source website.
 This plugin is called **All-In-One WP Migration** and you will install it using from the source file.
 Navigate the the menu on the left and expand the section **Plugins** and select **Add New** as show here:

 ![WordPress Console](img/WordpressAddPlugin1.png)